turpeluren/blogelogeluren/src/content/posts/real-vs-online-worlds.md

 - One example was the website [mebious.co.uk](https://lain.wiki/wiki/Mebious.co.uk) from serial experiments lain that is sadly unusable since 2020.

+- Stockholm based [civilpolis.org](http://civilpolis.org) aims to become the biggest employer in Sweden by 2150.

 - Radio station [Hbr1](http://www.hbr1.com/) is also a favourite of mine.

 Rhizome's [collection of surf clubs](https://sites.rhizome.org/surfclubs/) lead me to some interesting projects: